Tom Hudson

 Regulated industries do not tolerate ambiguity.
 Compliance requirements, audit trails and data obligations are non-negotiable.
 The discipline that comes from working inside that environment applies to any business facing increasing regulatory pressure on AI, data and information security.

 Not a blueprint applied from above.
-The existing operation mapped first, then rebuilt around how the business needs to run.
-The sequence matters more than the tools.
+The existing operation mapped first, then rebuilt around how the business needed to run.
+The sequence mattered more than the tools.
 This engagement is as close as it gets to the work Dexlab does now.

 Technology strategy and large-scale change